That time John Fogerty was sued for plagiarising John Fogerty

 Fogerty flew a bit too close to the sun on the latter, drawing a $144 million defamation suit from Zaentz that was eventually settled out of court.
 Subsequent pressings saw the song re-titled Vanz Kan't Dance

-But it was Centerfield’s opening track – The Old Man Down The Road – that would ignite one of the strangest plagiarism lawsuits in music history.
-Remember that Fantasy owned the rights to Cosmo’s Factory and its aforementioned sixth track, Run Through The Jungle.
 It was their contention that The Old Man..., which they did not own, was an abject plagiarism of Run Through The Jungle.
 Essentially they claimed that Fogerty had ripped himself off and they sued him for plagiarising himself.
 Fogarty virulently disagreed, insisting that The Old Man... was a separate and unique composition and that any similarities were coincidental.

 This case did not settle out of court.
 It moved relentlessly through the judicial system, all the way to a jury trial in 1988.
-In one of rock’s most bizarre moments of the 80s, John Fogerty sat in the witness box with a guitar on his lap and explained to the jurors what what must have seemed obvious to the entire courtroom – of course the two songs are going to sound the same, considering that they were written and performed by the same artist in that artist’s signature swampy style.
+In one of rock’s most bizarre moments of the 80s, John Fogerty sat in the witness box with a guitar on his lap and explained to the jurors what must have seemed obvious to the entire courtroom – of course the two songs are going to sound the same, considering that they were written and performed by the same artist in that artist’s signature swampy style.
 But they could still be wholly different songs.
 The jury agreed with Fogerty, determining that the two tracks fell short of the legal standard for copyright infringement.

 If Fogerty felt vindicated, his joy was violently diminished by the $1 million in legal fees that he spent to defend himself against the infringement claim.
-Had Fantasy records won their lawsuit, Fogerty would have been required to pay their legal fees and so he reasoned that the opposite should also apply.
+Had Fantasy Records won their lawsuit, Fogerty would have been required to pay their legal fees and so he reasoned that the opposite should also apply.
 He petitioned the court for reimbursement of his legal fees but was denied, with the court ruling that Fantasy’s suit had been neither frivolous nor in bad faith – the burden required for reimbursement of legal fees.
 Undaunted, Fogerty appealed that ruling and in 1993, his appeal was denied by the United States Court of Appeals for the Ninth Circuit.

-The crux of Fogerty’s appeal was that it was unfair for successful defendants to face a higher burden than successful plaintiffs for reimbursement of attorneys fees.
+The crux of Fogerty’s appeal was that it was unfair for successful defendants to face a higher burden than successful plaintiffs for reimbursement of attorney's fees.
 Refusing to concede, Fogerty appealed to the United States Supreme Court who agreed to hear the case and who, in a unanimous 1994 decision, ruled in Fogerty’s favour.

 Chief Justice William H. Rehnquist – a staunch conservative – perhaps betrayed an appreciation for Fogerty’s music, noting in his decision that Creedence “has been recognized as one of the greatest American rock and roll groups of all time.”
 He also noted that Congress intended a single standard should apply to prevailing parties in the award of attorney’s fees.

 Fogerty has continued to release music over the years, and while themes and collaborators have changed, the new songs continue sound like the John Fogerty of old.
+And, to complete the happy ending, Fogerty announced in 2023 that he'd retained the rights to Creedence Clearwater Revival's global catalogue after a 50-year legal battle.

 Joe Daly